basic-test-org/cloud-function/README.md

 Introduction
 ===============

-This content is the introduction
+This content is the introduction.
+Here we have more content.

 Details
 ===============